assafelovic/gpt-researcher/multi_agents/README.md

 ## NextJS Frontend App

-The React app is our Frontend 2.0 which we hope will enable us to display the robustness of the backend on the frontend, as well.
+The React app (located in `frontend` directory) is our Frontend 2.0 which we hope will enable us to display the robustness of the backend on the frontend, as well.

 It comes with loads of added features, such as:
  - a drag-n-drop user interface for uploading and deleting files to be used as local documents by GPTResearcher.